citrusui/me/blog/_posts/2016-06-04-cross-compiling-bzip2-for-ios.md

 OK, now that you've got the SDK and Toolchain, it's time to extract them.
 Suppose my home directory was `/home/citrusui`.
 Create two folders in this directory called `sdks` and `toolchain`, then unzip the files to these locations accordingly.

-Now, its time to download a script that automates the compiling process.
+Now, it's time to download a script that automates the compiling process.
 Make sure you run this process as root or sudo!

 ```
 #!/bin/bash